learning-zone/nodejs-basics/README.md

-# NodeJS Questions
+# Node.js Questions

-1. How to create a simple server in Node js that returns Hello World?
+1. How to create a simple server in Node.js that returns Hello World?
 1. How do Node.js works?
 1. What is an error-first callback?
 1. What is callback hell in Node.js?